mhalushka/miRge3.0/Docs/usage.md

                                     while negative ones remove bases at the beginning.
 This and the following modifications are applied after adapter trimming.
   --trim-n              Trim N's on ends of reads.
-  --length-tag TAG      Search for TAG followed by a decimal number in the description
+  [REMOVE]--length-tag TAG      Search for TAG followed by a decimal number in the description
                                     field of the read.
 Replace the decimal number with the correct length of the trimmed read.
 For example, use --length-tag 'length=' to correct fields like 'length=123'.
-  --strip-suffix STRIP_SUFFIX
+  [REMOVE]--strip-suffix STRIP_SUFFIX
                         Remove this suffix from read names if present.
 Can be given multiple times.
-  -x PREFIX, --prefix PREFIX
+  [REMOVE]-x PREFIX, --prefix PREFIX
                         Add this prefix to read names.
 Use {name} to insert the name of the matching adapter.
-  -y SUFFIX, --suffix SUFFIX
+  [REMOVE]-y SUFFIX, --suffix SUFFIX
                         Add this suffix to read names; can also include {name}
-  --zero-cap, -z        Change negative quality values to zero.
+  [REMOVE]--zero-cap, -z        Change negative quality values to zero.

 Filtering of processed reads:
   Filters are applied after above read modifications.